mtao/nyu-intro-to-computer-science/syllabus.md

 ### Assignments

-Assignments are posted on Brightspace and submitted through Brightspace using Gradescope.
+Assignments are posted on Brightspace and submitted through using Gradescope, which you can access through Brightspace.

 ### Late policy